18 Breathing-Impaired Breeds and Why They Need to Be Banned

 This Needs to Stop—Never Breed or Buy Dogs

 Humans caused brachycephalic syndrome by breeding dogs.
 Studies have shown that bulldogs, for example, are so inbred that it is virtually impossible to produce them without harmful traits.
-Humans are breeding and buying these sick, suffering dogs while millions of other dogs are struggling to survive on the streets or are languishing in shelters.
+Humans are breeding and buying these sick, suffering dogs while millions of other dogs are struggling to survive on the streets or are living in shelters.

 There’s No Such Thing as a ‘Responsible Breeder’